subsquid-quests/snapshot-subgraph-migration/snapshot-squid-0xNomind/README.md

 # 3. Rename .env.example to .env

-# 3. Install dependencies
+# 4. Install dependencies
 npm ci

-# 4. Start a Postgres database container and detach
+# 5. Start a Postgres database container and detach
 sqd up

+# 6. Migrate database
+sqd migration:generate

-# 5. Build and start the processor
+# 7. Build and start the processor
 sqd process

-# 6. The command above will block the terminal
+# 8. The command above will block the terminal
 #    being busy with fetching the chain data,
 #    transforming and storing it in the target database.
 #